caerlorn/wonsaponatime/README.txt

-This was our senior project during Bachelor's.
+This was our senior project during Bachelor's degree.
 It is An Interactive Story Book Creator and Reader for Kids made for Android tablets as an app.
+It is a working prototype rather than an end product.

 Group Members: